johanley/book-les-mots-ont-une-ame/readme.md

 ## General Notes
 The general flow:
-- find or write the source text (usually with the *CP1252* encoding (also known as *windows-1252*)
+- find or write the source text; use the *CP1252* encoding (also known as *windows-1252*)
+- `transform.book.util.WeirdBytValues.java`: examine the bytes in all files, looking for weird characters
-- a JavaCC parser reads the text and emits PostScript code containing the *runs* of text having the same style
+- `transform.book.lexer.PostScriptAssembler`: a JavaCC lexer reads the text and emits PostScript code containing the *runs* of text having the same style
-- a 'BOOK.PS' PostScript file reads the dictionary files and, if needed, it allows for custom, manual changes
+- `output.BOOK.PS`: the generated PostScript code is pasted in here (if needed, small tweaks can be made here)
-- a Ghostscript command changes the PostScript into the final PDF
+- a Ghostscript command changes `BOOK.PS` into the final PDF
-- you print the book using lulu.com or similar
+- you print the book using lulu.com or a similar service

 There are many, many ways to typeset text :